 Parenthood makes you consider your own mortality in a new way.

-Before I adopted, as a single person, I had no reason for a will, appointing a guardian or life insurance, as I had no real material wealth and no dependents.
+Before I adopted, I had no reason for a will, appointing a guardian or life insurance, as I had no real material wealth and no dependents.
+Now I do.